singularityhub/sregistry/docs/_docs/plugins/pam/README.md

 ]
 ```

-Finally, since we need to get access to users from the host,
+Since we need to get access to users from the host,
 you need to edit the `docker-compose.yml` and uncomment binds to your host:

 ```bash